Custom Made Rings: What’s Possible?

-This really can be personalized to be whatever you want—from the magical language of “Elvish” inspired by Tolkien’s novels to geometric patterns—the choice is yours.
+This really can be personalised to be whatever you want—from the magical language of “Elvish” inspired by Tolkien’s novels to geometric patterns—the choice is yours.
 Master engravers are a rare breed of artisans in a world filled with fast moving technologies–what they can do with their hands and tools is utterly stunning!

 Milgrain is a beading detail that is often seen in antique style jewelry.
 That’s right—another feature that will give you that vintage feel!
 Typically featured along the edges of ring designs, milgrain acts as a textured frame, highlighting the beauty of the gemstone or diamond at its center.

 From the natural, organic forms of the Art Nouveau movement or the bold, geometric, dazzling designs of Hollywood’s golden ages, there’s a design element for every taste.
 Vintage engagement rings are an excellent way to incorporate styles from eras gone by in a contemporary way.

 For those who like their secrets, your customisation doesn’t have to be in plain sight—you can have lyrics from your song, the date you first met, a quote from a personally meaningful movie, or a pet name engraved on the inside of your band.
 It can be unique and original to your love story.
 We even engrave heartbeats (electrocardiograph engraving), so your partner can literally have a piece of your heart with them at all times.